 Article 50 is confusing because it was never intended to be used.
 “It is like having a fire extinguisher that should never have to be used.
 Instead, the fire happened,” Giuliano Amato, a former prime minister of Italy who helped draft the Lisbon Treaty, told the Independent.
 It was included to assuage nationalists that no member state of the EU was forever bound to remain part of the union.

-The UK government is about to make a monumental decision without legal clarity on what happens next.
 The only legal clarity available in the text is that if the UK is unable to secure a deal in two years, it can request an extension, which must be approved unanimously by the remaining 27 members of the EU.
 On revocation and halting the exit process, legal commentator David Allen Green says the article text is “silent.”

 It became clear that the UK government did not want to wade into the legal details soon after May became prime minister.
 Her government initially assumed it had the legal right to trigger Article 50 without parliamentary approval.
 But then an investment banker, a Spanish hairdresser, and a British expat in France (who crowdfunded some of their legal fees) took May to court over her claim that she could trigger Article 50 on her own.
 She lost, first in a high court and then the supreme court, and now needs approval from both houses of the parliament to begin the Brexit process.